 Comment.
 Subdivision (a) of Section 723.102 requires a judgment creditor to apply for an earnings withholding order to the levying officer in the county where the order is to be served.
 As a prerequisite to applying for the earnings withholding order, the judgment creditor must have obtained the issuance of a writ of execution to the county where the order is to be served.
-See Sections 723.022 and 723.023 (where employer served).
+See Section 723.101 (place where service may be made).
 For the required content of the application, see Section 723.121.
-An earnings withholding order shall be promptly issued on the ex parte application of a judgment creditor.
-The debtor may claim an exemption pursuant to Section 723.105, have such order modified or terminated, and even recover from the creditor amounts withheld and paid over pursuant to such order; but this does not affect the initial issuance of the order.
+An earnings withholding order shall be promptly issued on the ex parts application of a judgment creditor.
+The debtor may claim an exemption pursuant to Section 723.165, have such order modified or terminated, and even recover from the creditor amounts withheld and paid over pursuant to such order; but this does not affect the initial issuance of the order.
+The sarnings withholding order will be effective only if served before the time for the return of the writ under subdivision (a) of Section 683 has expired.
+See Section 723.103(c).

-For special provisions regarding the issuance of a withholding order for taxes, see Article 4 (commencing with Section 723.070).

-§ 723.103.
-Transmittal of order and information to employer
+For special provisions regarding the issuance of a withholding order for taxes, see Article 4 (commencing with Section 723.070). § 723.103.
+Service of order and information on employer